 Even though Afi makes backups of your chats and Teams channels, restoring them back into Teams isn’t possible.
 You can, however, download the chats to HTML files—and more importantly, you can still access the linked files in the chats.

 Afi is one of the most affordable Office 365 backup solutions on the market, at only $3 per user per month.
-It comes with unlimited storage, and only a minimum of 5 users to get started.
+It comes with 50GB pooled storage per user, and only a minimum of 5 users to get started.
 You get 3 automated backups per day and you can always create a manual backup when needed.

 With Afi you only need to pay for the active users, and Afi will automatically archive users that you delete from Office 365.
 The data of the archived users are still available to restore, but you don’t need to pay for them anymore.